Half-Life 2: Lost Coast: Level design

-Lost Coast was conceived as a part of the Highway 17 chapter in Half-Life 2 (Highway 17's development name was "Coast", hence the name "Lost Coast"), but was later discarded during development.
-As a result, Lost Coast features minor storyline details that were removed from Half-Life 2, such as the headcrab artillery launchers.
-Each area of the level was designed with a specific purpose.
-An Eastern Orthodox architectural style was deliberately chosen for the monastery, as buildings of this type "are very colorful and have a large variety of materials" and are "often lit naturally, with extremes of darkness and brightness," providing an ideal showcase for the HDR lighting effects.
-Valve also thought a monastery would help provide a starker contrast between old human architecture and futuristic Combine technology inside it.
+Lost Coast was conceived as a part of the Highway 17 chapter in Half-Life 2 (Highway 17's development name was "Coast", hence the name "Lost Coast"), but was discarded during development.
+It features storyline details that were removed from Half-Life 2, such as the headcrab artillery launchers.

+Each area was designed with a specific purpose.
+An Eastern Orthodox architectural style was chosen for the monastery, as buildings of this type "are very colorful and have a large variety of materials" and are "often lit naturally, with extremes of darkness and brightness", providing an ideal showcase for the HDR lighting effects.
+Valve also thought a monastery would provide a starker contrast between old human architecture and futuristic Combine technology inside it.

 The cliffside that leads to the monastery had a gameplay-oriented purpose, and was meant to emulate a similar cliffside combat scene in the original Half-Life (1998).
 The cliffside also forces the player to be observant of threats from above and below, breaking from normal horizontal combat.
 The monastery's courtyard was designed as an area where the player recovers from the cliffside combat, while also presenting a contained combat arena later in the level in which the player must hold their ground while they are attacked from multiple directions.